Bomb material found in Thailand after terror warnings

 Officers discovered large amount of substances that could be used to make explosives in a building in Samut Sakhon, southwest of Bangkok, including 4,380 kg of urea and 10 gallons of liquid ammonium nitrate.

-Priewpan said the suspect had maintained that his group had not planned an attack in Thailand but intended to transport the substances to a third country, which he would not name.
+Priewpan said the suspect maintained that his group had not planned an attack in Thailand but intended to transport the substances to a third country.
+The officer declined to give the destination.

 Asked about the discovery, Prime Minister Yingluck Shinawatra told reporters: "I have been informed.
 I would like to ask people not to panic.
 We are currently in control of the situation."

+Yuthasak said that a second suspect had managed to leave the country.
+Police said the detained suspect had not yet been charged with any offence.

-Thai officials have seemed irritated by travel advisories issued by the U.S. and Israeli governments, followed by several more since Friday.
-Foreign Minister Surapong Towijakchaikul said diplomats from countries that had issued warnings would meet with him for an explanation on Monday.
+Thai officials have seemed irritated by travel advisories issued by the U.S. and Israeli governments, followed by several more since Friday, and Foreign Minister Surapong Towijakchaikul said diplomats from countries that had issued warnings would meet with him for an explanation on Monday.

 Tourism is a big money-earner for Thailand and ministers are keen not to deter travellers, especially after the hit to tourism from severe flooding in 2011 and political unrest in 2010.

-However, an embassy spokesman later said the terror warning to its citizens was valid and the United States had no plan to rescind it.

-Yuthasak said that a second suspect had managed to leave the country.

-(Reporting by Aukkapon Niyomyat; Additional reporting by Sinsiri Tiwutanond; Writing by Alan Rabould; Editing by Martin Petty and Ed Lane)
+(Reporting by Aukkapon Niyomyat; Additional reporting by Sinsiri Tiwutanond; Writing by Alan Rabould; Editing by Martin Petty)